 Arrival airport and pickup in Costa Rica

-Your arrival airport in Costa Rica will be Juan Santamaría International Airport (SJO).
+Your arrival airport in Costa Rica will be Daniel Oduber Quirós International Airport (LIR).
 Our in-country staff will be there to greet you at the airport.
 They’ll be holding a Projects Abroad sign so you can spot them easily.

 If you’re joining our Conservation Project, you’ll likely spend your first night in one of our Liberia host families if you arrive at night.
 The following day, local staff will take you to the bus station.
 From there, you’ll catch a bus to our Conservation placement in Barra Honda National Park.
-The bus ride will take approximately four hours.
+The bus ride will take approximately two hours.
 Our Conservation staff will be waiting to welcome at the end of your bus journey.
 If your flight arrives in the morning, you’ll be able to catch the bus on the same day.

 We cover the cost of your transport to and from the airport, giving you one less thing to worry about when you arrive in Costa Rica.

 It’s also possible to fly into San Jose (SJO) and take a coach journey to Liberia or Barra Honda.

 Booking your flights to Costa Rica with us

 Projects Abroad has over 20 years of experience arranging flights for thousands of volunteers around the world.
 Searching for flights online can be a time-consuming, overwhelming, and frustrating process.
 Let us do the work for you!

 We can help you book the best return flights, making sure you have the safest, most convenient, and cost-effective flight options, no matter how complex your travel plans.
 Find out more about booking your flights through us.

 Visas requirements for your volunteer project or internship in Costa Rica